 This day and boarding school is a living embodiment of what education today could and should be.
 It is where academic excellence meets creative freedom and today’s artists and scientists become tomorrow’s leaders.
 Where there are no school bells.
 Where classrooms host small, discursive tutorial-type teaching.

 At RIC, it is an arresting sort of learning experience — but don’t mistake its informal setting for compromise on academic prowess.
 Younger pupils are just as likely to be taking traditional spelling tests and memorising time tables.
 Older ones follow strict exam-oriented curricula — over 40 A Level subjects are offered here.
 It’s a strategy that produces results.
-RIC is in the for A Level progress.
+RIC is in the top 2% of schools in England for for A Level progress.
 It is consistently ranked as a top UK boarding school and a top UK sixth form college.

 Graduates progress to top universities, the likes of Oxbridge, Imperial, and other Russell Group universities.
 They take on a wide range of subjects, including some with the most competitive entry, such as medicine, dentistry and veterinary science.
 Creative graduates have been granted direct entry to degree courses at UCL’s Slade School of Fine Art, Central Saint Martins, London College of Fashion and the Instituto Marangoni.